turingschool/mod-0-curriculum/prework/index.md

 ---
 layout: page
-title: Mod 0 - Back End & Front End Prework
+title: Mod 0 - Prework
 ---

 **The prework linked below must be completed BEFORE your first session!** Reach out via Slack if you have any questions.